bloomberg/memray/docs/table.rst

 Table Reporter
 ==============

-The table reporter provides a simple tabular representation of memory allocations in the target at the time when the memory usage was at its peak.
+The table reporter generates an HTML document showing a simple tabular view of the allocations contributing to the tracked process's peak memory usage.
+Each source line that contributed to that peak memory usage is given a row in the generated table, showing the amount of memory it allocated, the type of allocator it used, and the number of allocations it was responsible for.

 .. image:: _static/images/table_example.png